 - Research posts and Lecturing in Third Level Institutions

-You could also choose to specialise in environmental science to Masters or Doctorate qualifications!
+You could also choose to specialise in environmental science with Masters or Doctorate qualifications!